Review: Al Merrick M4 Shortboard

 Surfing is all about learning and sometimes riding a board that is supposedly wrong for you can yield far more in new-found knowledge and tiny tweaks to your style than always getting ‘the one’.
 Down the line you get loads of speed but keep your turns fluid or you’ll lose it when you get to the lip.
 I really like pushing the tail out at the top of turns as you can get that extra inch or two that lands you right back in the pocket.
 I like the board most in head high, clean surf as my smoother turns were feeling really good.
 I’m no aerial wizard so I can’t boast my exploits in that department but maybe if I had tested the 5’10 model… just maybe!

 The board holds a good line in a barrel and the fat rails held me tight whether coming out through the eye, the curtain or the doggy door.
-In his video on www.cisurfboards.com, Al reckons this board is perfect for girl surfers as well and I agree.
+Al reckons this board is perfect for girl surfers as well and I agree.
 Ridden proportionate to the size I had here, girls who rip would be looking even more smooth and graceful than they already do.

 Pros